THE PRINCIPLES OF ARTISTIC ILLUSIONS

 Schroeder's reversible staircase illusion is a very `pure' example of isometric depth ambiguity.
 It may be perceived as a stairway that one could ascend from right to left, or as the underside of a stairway, seen from below.
-Any attempt to draw this with vanishing points would destroy the illusion.
+Any attempt to draw this with proper perspective vanishing points would destroy the illusion.

 The illusion can be enhanced by adding recognizable figures, as in the version at the right is © 2001 by John C. Holden.
 It should carry an OSHA warning: Caution: Illusory stairways can be hazardous.

 The simple design below looks like three faces of a string of cubes, seen either from the outside, or the inside.
 If you put your mind to it, you can see them as alternating: inside, outside, inside.
 But it's very hard, even if you try, to see at as simply a pattern of parallelograms in a plane.
-This is the same as the `tumbling blocks' design sometimes used in quilts.
+This is the same as the 'tumbling blocks' design sometimes used in quilts.

 Blackening some facets enhances the illusion, as is shown below.
 The black parallelograms at the top are seen either as from below, or from above.
 Try as hard as you can to see them as alternating, one from below, one from above, and so on, left to right.
 Most people can't.
-Why should we be unable to do this?

 The isometric wire-frame drawing of a cube (below left) shows isometric ambiguity.
 This is sometimes called the Necker cube.
 If the black dot is on the center of a face of the cube, is that face the front, or the rear face?
 You can also imagine the dot is near the lower right corner of a face, but still you can't be sure if it is the front or rear face.
 You have no reason to assume that the dot is in or even on the cube, but might be behind or in front of the cube, since you have no clue to determine the relative size of the dot.

 If the edges of the cube are given a suggestion of solidity, as if the cube were made of wooden 2x4s nailed together, a contradictory figure results.
 But here we have used ambiguous connectivity of the horizontal members, which will be discussed in the next section.
-This version is called the `crazy crate'.
+This version is called the 'crazy crate'.
 Perhaps it would serve as as the frame to build a shipping crate for illusions.
 Nailing the plywood faces onto the frame to complete the crate would be a real challenge, but necessary to keep the illusions from falling out!

 The crazy crate cannot be made of lumber.
 Yet the photograph shown here is of something made of lumber, something that certainly looks like the crazy crate.
 It is a cheat.
-One piece, which seems to pass behind another, is actually two pieces with a break, one nearer, one farther than the crossing piece.
+One piece, that seem to pass behind another, is actually two pieces with a break, one nearer, one farther than the crossing piece.
 This only seems to be a crate from one particular viewing point.
 If you looked at the real thing from near this point, your stereoscopic vision would give the trick away.
-If you moved your head from the viewing point for which it was designed, you'd see the trick.
+If you moved your head away from the viewing point for which it was designed, you'd see the trick.
 In museum displays of this you are forced to look through a small hole in a wall, using only one eye.